 - d.
 Activities to address the unique needs of low-income children or students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and foster care youth, including how outreach and service delivery will meet the needs of those students. - e.
 Developing and implementing procedures and systems to improve preparedness and response efforts. - f.
 Training and professional development for staff pertaining to sanitation and minimizing the spread of infectious diseases. - g.
 Purchasing sanitation and cleaning supplies for LEA or charter school facilities. - h.
 Planning for and coordinating long term closures, including for how to provide meals to eligible students, provide technology for online learning to all students, provide guidance for carrying requirements under IDEA, and ensuring that other services can continue consistent with applicable Federal, State, and local requirements. - i.
 Purchasing educational technology (including hardware, software and connectivity) for students to aid in regular and substantive interaction between students and their classroom instructors (including low-income and disabled students), which may include assistive technology or adaptive equipment. - j.
 Providing mental health services and supports. - k.
 Planning and implementing summer learning and supplemental afterschool program activities, including providing classroom instruction or online learning during the summer months, and addressing the needs of low-income students, children with disabilities, English learners, migrant students, students experiencing homelessness, and children in foster care. - 1.
 Addressing learning loss among students, including low-income students, children with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and children and youth in foster care, of the local educational agency, including by - i.
 Administering and using high-quality assessments that are valid and reliable, to accurately assess students' academic progress and assist educators in meeting students' academic needs, including through differentiating instruction. - ii.
 Implementing evidence-based activities to meet the comprehensive needs of students. - iii.
 Providing information and assistance to parents and families on how they can effectively support students, including in a distance learning environment. - iv.
 Tracking student attendance and improving student engagement in distance education. - m.
 School facility repairs and improvements to enable operation of schools to reduce risk of virus transmission and exposure to environmental health hazards, and to support student health needs. - n.
-Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and non-mechanical heating, ventilation, and air conditioning systems, filtering,
+Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and non-mechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement.

-- purification and other air cleaning, fans, control systems, and window and door repair and replacement. - o.
+- o.
 Other activities deemed necessary to maintain the operation and of and continuity of services in public school unit, and continuing to employ existing staff of the public school unit. - 4) No adjustments shall be made for average daily membership in subsequent school years. - 5) Any public school unit without an approved application by February 28, 2022 will forfeit its allotment under this PRC.
-The State Board of Education may utilize unallotted funds as of April 7, 2022 to cover any shortfall in funding for PRC 203, or to use for expenditures on or after March 15, 2022 to meet additional public school unit needs, in compliance with federal law.
+Any unallotted funds as of March 10, 2022 will be reallotted through ESSER III (PRC 181) to public school units with approved applications.